 - Check a detailed weather report for Mount Marcy the day before but be prepared for changeable conditions.
 The summit is extremely exposed and wind gusts can be strong.

-- Weather conditions will play a huge role in what you need to wear and carry in your day pack, which we will cover next.
+- Weather conditions will play a huge role in what you need to wear and carry in your day pack, which we will cover later in this guide.

 - Remember, this is not a technical hike, but it is a long one and most of the trail is uneven underfoot.
-Choose the right footwear (also discussed later in this guide).
+Be sure to choose the right footwear (also discussed later in this guide).

 - Eat a hearty meal and get completely packed up the night before.
-An early night is recommended because you will have to get up excruciatingly early in order to get a parking spot – more on that later.
+An early night is recommended because you will have to get up excruciatingly early in order to get a parking spot.

 Hiking Mount Marcy is going to be a long day, so you will naturally need to get an early start from your hotel in Lake Placid or nearby.